shellieD/pip-southgate-mua/README.md

 ## Design
 ----

 The site owner wanted a classic style to the website.
 We initially decided on a color scheme incorporating natural tones of subtle pinks and greens and that colour pallete was selected using [ColorSpace](https://mycolor.space/), but during the build I felt that the colour scheme distracted from the imagery and after checking the colour pallete using [EigthShapes Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20White%0D%0A%23F2F2F2%0D%0A%23DDDDDD%0D%0A%23CCCCCC%0D%0A%23888888%0D%0A%23404040%2C%20Charcoal%0D%0A%23000000%2C%20Black%0D%0A%232F78C5%2C%20Effective%20on%20Extremes%0D%0A%230F60B6%2C%20Effective%20on%20Lights%0D%0A%23398EEA%2C%20Ineffective%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) I realised it was not great in terms of contrast/accessibility.
 After some discussion with the site owner, we decided to go with a more sleek and simple design.
-We chose a simple two colour palette of a dark leafy green, similar to that in the head-dress worn by the client in the hero-image, and this is used in contrast with an off-white.
-This colour combination gives the highest rating in compliance with [WCAG 2.0 minimum contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) for text/background.
+We chose a simple three colour palette of a dark leafy green, similar to that in the head-dress worn by the client in the hero-image, a slightly paler shade of leafy green (used only on styling buttons) and these were used in contrast with an off-white.
+This dark green colour and off-white combination gives the highest rating in compliance with [WCAG 2.0 minimum contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) for text/background.

 ![Contrast Grid](assets/images/contrast-grid.png)